kimberlyamaya/README-Generator/README.md

   [Click here to view current GitHub Issues](https://github.com/kimberlyamaya/readme-generator/issues)

   ## Tests
   1. There are multiple required fields <br /> 2.
-To test if these work <br /> 3.
-Press Etner in terminal
+To test if these work on any question that states (Required)

   ## Questions